Riverside Park (Manhattan): Robert M. Morgenthau Citizenship Award

 The Robert M. Morgenthau Citizenship Award was created by the Riverside Park Conservancy in 2016, in honor of Robert Morgenthau, the former Manhattan District Attorney.
 It is granted each year for service to the park and the community.

 Transportation

-There are several New York City Subway stations within two blocks of the park, particularly those on the IRT Broadway–Seventh Avenue Line from 72nd Street to 145th Street.
+There are several New York City Subway stations within two blocks of the park.
+The run on the Broadway–Seventh Avenue Line, paralleling the adjacent Riverside Drive for much of its length.
 Direct bus service is provided by the buses along Riverside Drive, as well as the crosstown routes.